JucatL/MxPool/README.md

 We have provided a few scripts in example.sh.
 For example:

-python -m train --bmname=ENZYMES --method=MxPool --assign-ratio 0.3 0.3 0.3 --hidden-dim 20 40 60 --output-dim 20 40 60 --cuda=0 --num-classes=6 --num-aspect=3 --multi-conv=1 --multi-pool=1 --lr=0.001
+python -m train --bmname=ENZYMES --method=MxPool --assign-ratio 0.15 0.15 0.15 --hidden-dim 30 50 80 --output-dim 30 50 80 --cuda=0 --num-classes=6 --num-aspect=3 --multi-conv=1 --multi-pool=1 --lr=0.001

 This script run MxPool with 3 conv networks and 3 pooling networks.
-Each conv network sets hidden dimension as 20, 40, or 60.
-Each pool network sets comression ratio as 0.3.
+Each conv network sets hidden dimension as 30, 50, or 80.
+Each pool network sets comression ratio as 0.15.
 The descriptions of other parameters are listed as follows:

 --bmname: Name of the benchmark dataset

 --method: Method.
-Possible values: GraphSage, diffpool, MxPool
+Possible values: base, diffpool, MxPool

 --assign-ratio: Compression ratio in pooling, multiple numbers should be specified if Multiplex pooling is used